Your first 12 months in business can both drag and fly by.

 Business may start off slow but by putting in the hard yards, doing a good job every time, and by being authentic, it will pay dividends.

-To be honest, most of my work and new clients come via word of mouth or referrals from clients I’ve previously worked with.
-I’m stoked to have reached this point at the 12-month mark, and that I’m now blessed to have the opportunity to work with like-minded people in the niche areas I am passionate about.
+Today, most of my work comes via word of mouth or referrals.
+I’m now blessed to have the opportunity to work with like-minded people in the niche areas I am passionate about.

 See #3 and #12 also, as they were key factors in leading me to this point.